yuyangsun333/preswald/README.md

 This will create a folder called `my_project` with all the basics you need:

 - `hello.py`: Your first Preswald app.
-- `config.toml`: Customize your app’s settings and style.
+- `preswald.toml`: Customize your app’s settings and style.
 - `secrets.toml`: Keep your API keys and sensitive information safe.
 - `.gitignore`: Preconfigured to keep `secrets.toml` out of your Git repository.